-Those pearly whites will start pushing through your baby's gums when she is about four to 12 months old.
+Those pearly whites will start pushing through your baby's gums when they are about four to 12 months old.
 The full set of baby teeth should come in by the time your toddler is two-and-a-half years old.

 Don't give ibuprofen (such as Advil® or Motrin®) to a child younger than six months old.

-The American Academy of Pediatrics recommends children should start seeing the dentist between ages one to three years or sooner if there are questions or problems.
+Make regular dental appointments for cleanings and checkups starting at age 3 years or earlier if there are questions or concerns.
+Your child may need fluoride supplements if you have well water.
 Visiting the dentist twice a year will prevent problems such as tooth decay and gum disease.

 Do not let your toddler lie down or go to bed with a bottle of milk or juice.
 The pooling milk or juice can cause choking, ear infections or tooth decay.